Austin Hedges Player Props: Pirates vs. Diamondbacks

-Austin Hedges -- batting .273 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Arizona Diamondbacks, with Kyle Nelson on the hill, on July 8 at 4:10 PM ET.
+On Sunday, Austin Hedges (.308 on-base percentage in past 10 games, 75 points above season-long percentage) and the Pittsburgh Pirates face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Diamondbacks.

 Austin Hedges Game Info & Props vs. the Diamondbacks